 Like I said in my video, physical perfection is unattainable.
 I just love it!
 Here’s my before and after — would you have known it was edited had you not seen the before picture?
 And I did barely ANYTHING to my picture.
 I could’ve slimmed my face, widened my smiled, added blush & lashes, a dab of lip color, and it would’ve look realistic.
 I just got done with a Zumba class when I snapped this pic.

-Have you had your hormones tested through saliva and a blood sample.
+The only way to know this is to get tested by an allergist, doctor, or even a functional medicine (naturopathic) doctor.
+There isn’t a blanket food to eliminate to Have you had your hormones tested through saliva and a blood sample.
 You’ll be amazed at what’s going on when you take a hard look at what’s going on in your body — this is normally done through a ND or homeopath.